 Patricia Arvanitis is the Co-Founder and CEO of Leadership ISD Texas.
 Over the last eight years she has guided the organization’s vision, development, growth, and impact.
 Under Patricia’s guidance Leadership ISD has grown into a highly regarded statewide civic development and advocacy organization and has informed and equipped over 800 advocates and policy makers across Texas to influence educational equity and excellence.

-As an entrepreneur for the past twenty years, Patricia was able to build a business which both supported her family and contributed to her community by developing better communications and branding for schools, non-profits, and businesses.
-Prior to opening her design company in 1993, Patricia spent several years in the banking industry in Dallas.
-It was at this time that she began her interest in education by serving as a mentor for North Dallas High as a young professional.
+As an entrepreneur for over twenty years, Patricia built a business which contributed to her community by developing better communications and branding for schools, non-profits, and businesses.
+Prior to opening her design and printing company in 1993, Patricia spent several years in the banking industry in Dallas.
+During this time, she also began her interest in education by serving as a mentor at North Dallas High School.

 Patricia completed her undergraduate work in Communications at the University of Texas, Dallas and her graduate work in Conflict Management at Southern Methodist University.
 Her daughter, Dillon, graduated from Dallas ISD and attended Carnegie Mellon University.
 Patricia and her husband, Tony Bell, reside in northwest Dallas.